Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 ### Plan 2: Execute Filter operator in the data plane
-We will now consider query partitioning plan where `filter` operator is executed in the the data plane itself.
+We will now consider a query partitioning plan where `filter` operators are now executed in the the data plane itself.
+Rather than reporting all of the packet tuples from the network, the switch now needs only to report packet tuples that satisfy the filter predicate below.
 ```python
 # Threshold
 Q = (PacketStream(qid=2)